CPunch/ConvoBot/README.md

-This was a project I threw together in like 3ish hours total.
 ConvoBot is a discord bot that can respond to converations, trained by your friends! aka, the "inside joke" bot.
+This was a project I threw together in a weekend. expect the source to be ugly af.

 ![](demo.png?raw=true)